 Hyde Park / North End

-Hyde Park makes the list as one of the coolest neighborhoods in Boise because of its interesting historical significance.
-An antiquated shopping district lies within the neighborhood, with buildings originally constructed in the 1800s.
+Hyde Park and the North End makes the list as one of the coolest and best neighborhoods in Boise because of its interesting historical significance.
+An vibrant shopping district called Hyde Park lies within the heart of the North End, with buildings originally constructed in the 1800s.
 When the area of Hyde Park was developed, there were no cars.
 It was a pedestrian village that serviced all the needs of its residents.

 Today, the historic storefronts of Hyde Park have been renovated.
 Those who live around Hyde Park still have the option of having most of their needs met within their own little neighborhood.

 The shopping district of Hyde Park features specialty stores and exquisite dining.
 Dining options include Harry’s, 13th Street Pub, Perilla, Sun Ray Cafe Casa Mexico, and North End Pizza.
 Many of the restaurants boast lovely patios where diners can bask in the ambiance of the historic North End neighborhood.
 Coffee houses include Hyde Perk and Java.
 And don’t forget Goodies for ice cream or delectable chocolate.

 Hyde Park / North End is the headquarters for some of the most famous biking trails in the country.
 Many bicyclists either start or end their journey here.

-The neighborhood also features lovely walking trails and a quick escape into the natural beauty of the Boise foothills.
-There is a nice mixture of older homes and newer style homes available in the Hyde Park area.
+The North End also features lovely walking trails and a quick escape into the natural beauty of the Boise foothills.
+There is a nice mixture of older homes and newer-style homes available in the Hyde Park area.